MarcelloMolinaro/MNY-Finances_For_You-/README.md

 # MNY (Formerly Finance_For_You)
-# Finance API, ETL, and Visualization
+### Finance API, ETL, and Visualization
 This is an application that gets Financial data from a variety of authenticated sources.
 It then cleans and imports that data into a single SQLite database hosted locally.
 Finally, using R, this database is accessed and the data are visualized.

 **Could also integrate:**
   - Tableau
-  - Twilio- weekly confirmationthat rpogram ran sucessfully?
+  - Twilio- weekly confirmation that orogram ran sucessfully?
   - Hosting Database online...like AWS

-**To Do/notes:**
-- Have I programmed the creation of the databse?
-NO.
-- Does Plaid have access to my data?
-- Build out a Venmo integration

 ## Dependencies